bhebert/TheZeroBetaRate/README.md

 4) Run STATA to generate tables

 	a) open Stata.
-Tested with Stata MP 17.0 on an M1 Macbook Pro.
+Tested with Stata MP 17.0 on an M1 Macbook Pro and a Windows PC.

 	b) cd to TheZeroBetaRate/StataCode